pascallanger/DIY-Multiprotocol-TX-Module/docs/Documentation_To_Do_List.md

 In addition to this it would be very useful if we could bucket the different MPTM options according to how they are built.
 For example:

-- Banggood 4-in-1 module : Readymade Mulitprotocol Module or Readymade Multiprotocol Transmitter Module or Readymade MPTM or Banggood MPTM
+- **Ready-made:** Banggood 4-in-1 module : Readymade Mulitprotocol Module or Readymade Multiprotocol Transmitter Module or Readymade MPTM or Banggood MPTM
-- Modules made from PCB : DIY Multiprotocol Module, DIY ATmega Multiprotocol Module, DIY STM32 Multiprotocol Module or DIY STM32 MPTM
+- **DIY:** Modules made from PCBs : DIY Multiprotocol Module, DIY ATmega Multiprotocol Module, DIY STM32 Multiprotocol Module or DIY STM32 MPTM
-- Modules made from scratch:
+- **Scratchbuild:** Modules made from scratch:
    - Option 1: Perfboard Multiprotocol Module or Perfboard MPTM
    - Option 2: Scratchbuild Multiprotocol Module or Scratchbuild MPTM